mluciotti/nessus_lab/README.md

 <h2>Description</h2>
-Using an oracle virtual machine, I intentionally created vulnerabilities by installing deprecated software (Mozilla, in this case) and then running a Nessus scan to identify and remediate the vulnerabilities.
+Using an oracle virtual machine, I intentionally created vulnerabilities by installing deprecated software (Mozilla v3, in this case) and then running a Nessus scan to identify and remediate the vulnerabilities.
 I practiced both uncredentialed and credential scanning.
 <br />